denyspoltorak/odt2wiki/README.md

 Then feed a resized image per page by subclassing `plugins.Customization` and returning the image's filename from `get_preview_image()`.
 See the corresponding method in `custom/metapatterns.py`

+## Other operations on images

+### Conversion from SVG to PNG

+There is a tool that converts all SVG files in a folder into the PNG format applying custom zoom level (2x) and adding transparent margins (5%):

+`tools/svg2png InputFolder OutputFolder 2 5%`

+You will need `librsvg2-bin` and `ImageMagick` to run it.

+I wrote the tool for using dark-themed images generated with `svgcolor.py` in slides.
+Google Slides does not support SVG image format while LibreOffice Impress corrupts colors in SVG images.
+Therefore I had to convert them to PNGs.

 ## Troubleshooting

 If anything goes wrong (you get a failed assertion or some content from the document does not appear on the wiki), there is a bunch of troubleshooting modes: